-There is strong evidence that medical researchers’ financial ties to their industry funders may directly influence their published positions in supporting the benefit or downplaying the harm of the products they are “studying”.
+There is strong evidence that medical researchers’ financial ties to their industry funders may directly influence their published positions in

 Almost everything I know about chronic pain I learned while working in hospice palliative care, where pain management was one of the most important components in easing the end-of-life suffering of our patients.
 But even before then, one April morning in 1983, I listened to my father’s oncologist tell our family: